erichschroeter/LogSeqToObsidian/README.md

 # LogSeqToObsidian

-LogSeq and Obsidian: are two (awesome) note taking tools.
+[LogSeq](https://logseq.com/) and [Obsidian](https://obsidian.md/): are two (awesome) note taking tools.

-I: am a flawed human with a penchant for flitting between note taking apps.
+I am a flawed human with a penchant for flitting between note taking apps.

 These: are a couple of files to help me migrate from LogSeq to Obsidian.

+> [!WARNING]
-**Please: backup all of your files before trying the migration script on your own data.
+> Please backup all of your files before trying the migration script on your own data.
 The script is highly experimental.**

 ## `bonofix-snippet.css`

-A small CSS snippet to help Obsidian look more like a mix of the (LogSeq Bonofix Theme)[https://github.com/Sansui233/logseq-bonofix-theme] and Typora
+A small CSS snippet to help Obsidian look more like a mix of the [LogSeq Bonofix Theme](https://github.com/Sansui233/logseq-bonofix-theme) and Typora.

 Install the Minimal theme, and then paste it in your snippets folder and enable it.
 Doesn't do much more than (what I consider) the basics - any contributions welcome.